atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/appendix/how-case-when-works.md

 ---
 section: Appendix
 title: How CASE WHEN works
-meta_title: How CASE WHEN works
+meta_title: How CASE WHEN works in SQL with animated Gifs
 description: CASE WHEN is a SQL function that works a lot like IF THEN in other programming languages.
 Learn to create new columns and values based on conditions in SQL.
 number: 200